MicrosoftDocs/cpp-docs/docs/standard-library/iomanip-functions.md

 The time value to write to the stream, provided in a time structure.

 *`time_format`*\
-The desired format to write the time value.
+The format to write the time value.

 ### Remarks